Nikon L840 vs Sony A7

 It is notable that the A7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The L840 does not feature such a mic input.

 Both the L840 and the A7 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the L840 was followed by the Nikon B500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the L840 and A7 can be found, respectively, in the Nikon L840 Manual (free pdf) or the online Sony A7 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon L840 and the Sony A7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.